rav3ndust/ashblocks/README.md

 # dwmblocks

-Modular status bar for dwm written in c.
+rav3ndust's fork of **dwmblocks**, a modular status bar for dwm written in c.

 # Modifying blocks

 The statusbar is made from text output from commandline programs.
 Blocks are added and removed by editing the config.h file.

-# Luke's build
+# Raven's build

 I have dwmblocks read my preexisting scripts
 [here in my dotfiles repo](https://github.com/LukeSmithxyz/voidrice/tree/master/.local/bin/statusbar).